evenstensberg/webpack-scaffold-demo/README.md

 ## Part 4-B

 Let's go ahead and create our utility.
-We've got an utility for this in `webpack-addons`, so if you do `const createCommonsChunkPlugin = require('webpack-addons').commonChunksPluginCreate;`, you get the same thing.
-I'm doing this for demonstration purposes, so that you can better know how to compose an addon in good faith.
+We've got an utility for this in `webpack-scaffold`, so if you do `const createCommonsChunkPlugin = require('@webpack-cli/webpack-scaffold').commonChunksPluginCreate;`, you get the same thing.
+I'm doing this for demonstration purposes, so that you can better know how to compose a scaffold in good faith.
 First, I'm going to create a `create-chunk.js`, followed up by an import in `dev-config.js`.

 ##### `dev-config.js`